microsoft/BotFramework-WebChat/SPEECH.md

 ### Using authorization token

 In our sample, we are using subscription key.
-If you prfer to use authorization token, you can pass a Promise function that could be potentially a network call.
+If you are using authorization token, you can pass a `Promise` function that could be potentially a network call.

 ```diff
   async function fetchAuthorizationToken() {